Bather also called Venus at the Louvre, Paris, France

 myminifactory

-This sculpture is by Christoph Gabriel Allegrain was a French sculptor who tempered a neoclassical style with Rococo charm and softness, under the influence of his much more famous brother-in-law, Jean-Baptiste Pigalle.
-His single most famous work, a marble Bather (La Baigneuse), was commissioned for the royal residences through the Bâtiments du Roi in 1755; a modelled sketch was shown at the Salon of 1757.
-When the finished marble was finally exhibited at the Salon of 1767 it received a sensational reception.
-Critics said Allegrain not only sculpts the idealized body of a goddess but the naturalism of a woman - the flowing lines, full bodied flesh, lust of the gesture and the refinement of the hairstyle are eminently sensual work.
+This sculpture was crafted by Christoph Gabriel Allegrain, a French sculptor known for blending neoclassical style with the charm and softness of Rococo, heavily influenced by his more renowned brother-in-law, Jean-Baptiste Pigalle.
+His most celebrated work, a marble Bather (La Baigneuse), was commissioned through the Bâtiments du Roi in 1755 for royal residences; a modelled sketch was showcased at the Salon in 1757.
+When the completed marble sculpture was finally exhibited at the Salon in 1767, it received an extraordinary reception.
+Critics praised Allegrain not only for sculpting the idealized body of a goddess but also for capturing the naturalism of a woman - the flowing lines, full-bodied flesh, sensual gesture, and refined hairstyle are unmistakably sensual works.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan the World is a non-profit initiative introduced by MyMiniFactory, creating a digital archive of fully 3D printable sculptures, artworks, and landmarks from around the globe for public access at no cost.
+Scan the World is an open-source community effort; if you have interesting items nearby and would like to contribute, email stw@myminifactory.com to learn how you can help.

 With this file you will be able to print Bather also called Venus at the Louvre, Paris, France with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Bather also called Venus at the Louvre, Paris, France.